RUMMY 500 RULES

 rummy 500 player's turn

-• A meld can be a set of 3 or 4 cards of the same rank.
+• A meld can be a set of three or four cards of the same rank.
 For example, King of Hearts, King of Spades, and King of Diamonds.
 In games with more than one deck, the meld can not have 2 cards in a group from the same suit.
-For example, you can not have 2 five of diamonds and one five of hearts, they must be all different.
+For example, you can not have 2 five of diamonds and one five of hearts; they must be all different.

-• A meld can be a sequence of 3 or more cards that are both consecutive and from the same suit.
-For example, if all the cards are spades, 3-4-5-6 is a valid meld.
+• A meld can be a sequence of three or more cards that are both consecutive and from the same suit.
+For example, if all the cards are spades, three, four, five, and six is a valid meld.

 CALLING RUMMY